eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_design_topics.md

 With this in mind, databroker chose to make a clear distinction between signal providers and signal users.
 It doesn't use this terminology though.
 It does this by splitting the interface into two separate services, which are customized for their different requirements / use cases.
 It doesn't need to be implemented in this way in order to achieve the same design goal, though.

 # Enable "easy to use" user facing API
+    Status: 🟢
+    Current decisions:
+      With the new design of kuksa.val.v2 this use case get solved by just "fire and forget" new actuator values.
+      Use case:
+        The user wants to lock a door and know when it's done / whether it worked.
+        1. User calls `subscribe(Vehicle.Door.Locked)`
+        2. User calls `actuate(Vehicle.Door.Locked, true)`
+        3. Provider receives the request and starts forwards the request to the Vehicle Network.
+        4. Provider at some point in time receives a new value for Vehicle.Door.Locked signal from the Vehicle Network.
+        5. Provider publishes the new value to Databroker.
+        6. User receives a new changed value for Vehicle.Door.Locked and concludes that the door has now been locked.

+      Note: User should define its own timeout for each application in case the actuate value expected is not received.

+      Or if there are no providers.
+        1. User calls `subscribe(Vehicle.Door.Locked)`
+        2. User calls `actuate(Vehicle.Door.Locked, true)`
+        3. Databroker returns an error when no available provider has claimed the actuator signal.
+    Description:
 This is meant to illustrate what type of user APIs that can be created depending on what the provider API looks like (assuming we have one).

 Use case: